Blendify/blender-manual/blender_docs/manual/painting_sculpting/painting/weight_paint/tools.rst

 Subset
    Restrict the tool to a subset.
-See above (*The Subset Option*) for how subsets are defined.
+See above Fig. The Subset Option for how subsets are defined.
 Limit
    This is the minimum weight value that will be kept in the Group.
    Weights below this value will be removed from the group.